kelsey9649/slate/README.md

 # either run this to run locally
 bundle install
 bundle exec middleman server

-# OR run this to run with vagrant
-vagrant up
 ```

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!